-This alternative focuses future commercial and residential growth near Downtown and along Central Corridors that are connected to transit facilities.
-Most community needs, such as jobs, retail, and commercial services, can be met in or near the central part of the city.
+This alternative would focus future commercial and residential growth near Downtown and along central thoroughfares that are connected to transit facilities.
+Most community needs, such as jobs, retail, and commercial services, could be met in or near the central part of the city.
 This compact form of development is efficient and consistent with the recent Downtown Specific Plan, and would be supported by a robust transit system.